wilbertC21/wc53-IT265-002/docs/studio-brainstorm.md

 *Who are your games designed for?
 Identify your primary audience based on your focus on card and board games.*

 - Demographic: Friends, families, and groups seeking face-to-face connection; players of all experience levels from newcomers to gaming enthusiasts
-- Interests: Fast-paced competitive play, social interaction, reflex-based challenges, accessible strategy, screen-free entertainment
+- Interests: Fast paced competitive play, social interaction, reflex based challenges, accessible strategy, screen-free entertainment
 - Platforms: Physical tabletop games (card games and board games); potential for digital prototypes for playtesting
 ---